musmanikram/laravel-ci-training/README.md

     ```

     Note: It will take some time, so bear with me
- 4. Make sure these below url works in your browser:
+ 4. Make sure below url works in your browser:

     ```bash
-    laravel-ci-training.local # used to load test environment for phpunit and cypress
+    laravel-ci-training-testing.local:8000 # used to load test environment for phpunit and cypress
     ```

 ## Packages